logicuniverse/manifesto/README.md

 ---

-## VII.
+## VI.
 Distributed Manifestation: Axial Slicing & Projection

 In the **LogicUniverse**, a distributed system is not an additional architectural layer or a network engineering problem; it is a **Topological Slice** of a unified LogicIR.
 Distribution is the operational act of partitioning a macro-topology across physical boundaries by projecting internal Nets into boundary interfaces.